 This is a file on the family background of three members of the Hermetic Order of the Golden Dawn.
 The first two are sisters: Cecilia Macrae and Florence Kennedy, daughters of Samuel and Mary Laing.
 The third is GD member Agnes Cathcart, née Baxter, who was a first cousin of theirs.

 My basic sources for any of my GD member biographies are in a section at the end of the file.
 Supplementary sources for this particular member are listed at the end of each section.
+However, a lot of the information on the siblings of Cecilia and Florence has been sent to me by Ernie Pollard, who has married a descendant of one of them.
+He has been researching the family for several years.
+Many, many thanks to Ernie.

 THE COMMON ANCESTOR: SAMUEL LAING OF PAPDALE